April 19, 2026

 “Don’t let our history die.” ~Edward Scobie

 Kentake Page is a Pan-Afrikan Black history blog that celebrates the diversity of the Afrikan historical experience both on the continent and in the diaspora.
-Kentake Page is also a celebration and appreciation of Black authors and artists.
+Kentake Page is also a celebration and appreciation of Black writers and artists.
 The vision is to bring together history, literature, and art under one cyber-umbrella, to make Black/Afrikan historical, literary, and artistic achievements universally accessible.

 Meserette Kentake’s statement: